 Chest packs are often worn for long periods of time, so comfort is a necessity.
 Look for padded straps that share the weight ergonomically and equally across your body, to avoid an achy back or neck at the end of the day.

-A good fly fishing chest pack will be made from breathable fabrics or even have mesh areas, to help you stay cool on the hottest days.
-That’s one of the main reasons anglers go for them over traditional fishing vests.
+A good chest pack will be made from breathable fabrics or even have mesh areas, to help you stay cool on the hottest days.
+That’s one of the main reasons anglers go for them over traditional vests.

 The last thing you want is for your fly pack to rip or a zip to break while you’re in the water, emptying your supplies out into the river.

-Some fly fishing chest packs can be worn either on the chest or threaded through a waist belt for greater versatility.
+Some chest packs can be worn either on the chest or threaded through a waist belt for greater versatility.
 If you use a boat, see if your chosen fly chest pack can be secured safely to your boat.
-They offer a lot more adaptability than fishing vests.
+In this way they offer a lot more adaptability than fishing vests.

-It goes without saying that the best fly-fishing bags are waterproof, to keep your gear dry all day.
+It goes without saying that they should be waterproof, to keep your gear dry all day.
 This is especially important if you like to carry your smartphone or camera with you.
 But take care, as some fly packs may be just water-resistant rather than waterproof – make sure you note the difference.

-Of course, price will always be a factor any time you’re shopping for something, even chest packs.
-Are you an avid fly fisher who gets out on the water every weekend for most of the year, and you’re happy to splurge on a more expensive fly fishing chest bag that will last you a long time?
+Of course, price will always be a factor any time you’re shopping for something.
+Are you an avid fly fisher who gets out on the water every weekend for most of the year, and you’re happy to splurge on a more expensive chest bag that will last you a long time?
 Then you’ll be happy to pay that higher price for a durable, premium product.

-Or are you searching for functional fly fishing packs at an affordable price that will do the job?
+Or are you searching for functional at an affordable price that will do the job?
 There are some great budget chest packs out there.
 Low price doesn’t have to mean low quality, either.

 This handy little chest pack by Fishpond looks small, but looks can be deceptive.
 You’ll be amazed at how much you can fit into it.
 Strap it on, and you’ll easily be able to store enough for a full day of fly fishing, whilst feeling free and unrestricted by a hefty backpack or awkward sling pack.